The

 7th-level Hunter Conclave feature

-Your unyielding focus allows you to parry and counter foe's attacks.
-When your Quarry targets you with an attack you can see, you can use your reaction to add your Wisdom modifier (minimum of +1) to your Armor Class against that attack.
+Your unyielding focus allows you to parry and counter your foes.
+As a reaction when you see your Quarry make an attack against you, you can add your Wisdom modifier (minimum of +1) to your Armor Class against that attack.

 If this causes the attack to miss, you can make one weapon attack against your Quarry as part of that same reaction.